 For some companies, bootstrapping is the first choice when it comes to expanding or innovating.
 Using funds from the firm's internal operations allows owners to retain their firm's equity while reinvesting profits into more profitable ventures.
 But you may be wondering, what is bootstrapping?

-Bootstrapping is a word that originated from the early 19th century.
+Bootstrapping is a word that originated in the early 19th century.
 It became a lasting symbol of success.
 The concept of being able to pick yourself up by your bootstraps is a metaphor for overcoming the limitations of life.
 In business, it means overcoming the limitations of traditional financing.

 Bootstrapped companies are traditionally defined as those that get off the ground without external funding.
 Google and Facebook are two of the biggest examples of this.

 The word bootstrapping in business also refers to the process of developing complex software programs in various stages.
 But for this article, we define bootstrapping as building a startup company with little or no outside support.
-Instead of starting with a blank check, a bootstrapper uses their own savings or personal loans for initial funding.
+Instead of starting with a blank check, a bootstrapper uses their own personal savings or loans for initial funding.

 Bootstrapping is a strategy that involves taking on significant financial risk, which is one of the many threats to startup success.
 It can be very challenging to get started.
 The entrepreneur is more likely to have total control over all aspects of the business, which includes but is not limited to sales, marketing, and operations.